 These policies and processes are designed to help PwC comply with relevant professional and regulatory standards of independence that apply to the provision of assurance services.
-Policies and supporting guidance are reviewed and revised when changes arise such as updates to laws and regulations or in response to operational matters.
+Policies and supporting guidance are reviewed and revised when changes arise such as updates to laws and regulations, including any changes to the Code or in response to operational matters.